ibm-cloud-docs/account/iam-idp-integration.md

 * Allow users when `country` equals `us`

 To make sure that your conditions allow only the federated users you intend to grant access to, contact your corporate directory architect for more information on available attributes.

+For more information about the fields that are used to create conditions, see [IAM condition properties](/docs/account?topic=account-iam-condition-properties).

 It is recommended to create narrow conditions.
 You share the same IdP URL as everyone in your organization, so if a claim rule is too open, you might let users apply a trusted profile with access to your account unintentionally.
 {: important}